 to show higher growth in output despite the recent slowdown.

-a stronger recovery in 2013.
-National chemical output is expected
+stronger recovery in 2013.
+National chemical output is expected to

-in 2013.
-A rebound across most of the key end-use markets is
+2013.
+A rebound across most of the key end-use markets is helping

-helping to maintain the industry's contribution to the nation's
+to maintain the industry's contribution to the nation's economic

 The chemicals outlook indicates moderate growth over the next few